Aqua Therapy for Loss of Balance

 • Step 1: On-Land Assessment: Before you even touch the water, a dedicated Physiotattva therapist conducts a comprehensive physical assessment.
 This helps us pinpoint the specific cause and severity of your balance disorder and establish your baseline capabilities.

-• Step 2: Personalized Plan: Based on this assessment, we don't use a one-size-fits-all approach.
+• Step 2: Personalised Plan: Based on this assessment, we don't use a one-size-fits-all approach.
 We design a completely tailored hydrotherapy exercise program that targets your individual weaknesses, challenges, and personal goals for recovery.

 • Step 3: The Guided Pool Session: Your sessions are typically one-on-one.
 Your physiotherapist is in the water with you, providing hands-on support, correcting your form, and ensuring your complete safety.
 They guide you through each exercise, explaining its purpose and benefit.